NCPITest/Resources/data_access.md

 # Accessing NCPI Datasets

 Many biomedical datasets, especially those with human genomic and phenotypic information, require a formal access process.
-This process ensures responsible use, respecting participant consent and data use limitations.
+This process ensures responsible use, respecting participant consent for the use of data, and adherence to data use limitations.

 ---